top of page

 One of the most expensive products is actually the least concentrated among monk fruit drops — requires 10 drops to replace just 1 teaspoon of sugar.
 Widely advertised as "100% monk fruit extract" such as this, it's different in three key ways:

-Sugar and caloric content: It's only free of sugar and calories if you use small amounts because being a monk fruit juice, it contains 69 percent sugar.
+1. Sugar and caloric content: It's only free of sugar and calories if you use small amounts because, being a fruit juice concentrate, it contains 69 percent sugar.

 BULK SWEETENERS